Parisians resigned to hosting President Trump for Bastille Day

 At the time, Paris Mayor Anne Hidalgo responded by tweeting a photo of Mickey and Minnie Mouse with the caption: “To @realdDonaldTrump and his friend Jim, in @LaTourEiffel we celebrate the dynamism and the spirit of openness of #Paris with Mickey & Minnie.”

-"I doubt he's ever hear of July 14," said the 32-year-old, who works in security.
-"But if he gets the 14 July he should understand the importance of peace and armistice and if gets that, he should know he needs to end the wars in Syria and in Iraq."
+"I doubt he's ever heard of July 14," said the 32-year-old, who works in security.
+"But if he gets the 14 of July he should understand the importance of peace and armistice and if he gets that, he should know he needs to end the wars in Syria and in Iraq."

 Others in the city of lights were more apathetic.

-Said Christelle Castet, 35, who was sculpting a pot in an workshop near Gare de l’Est: "I really don’t care that he’s here."
+Christelle Castet, 35, who was sculpting a pot in a workshop near Gare de l’Est: "I really don’t care that he’s here."